Saichandanyadav/webSpidersAssignment/README.md

 ## Testing the API with Postman

-Use the provided endpoints above to perform **CRUD operations** using Postman.
-Ensure the server is running, and input the appropriate request data to test the application effectively.
+Use the endpoints provided above to perform CRUD operations using Postman.
+Ensure the server is running and input the appropriate request data to test the application effectively.

 ---